 As previously stated, osteoporosis becomes a concern for patients as they age, with women becoming susceptible around the time of menopause and men becoming susceptible around age 70.
 However, other risk factors include:

-If your condition has significantly affected the mobility of any of your joints, or you’ve received surgical intervention, then absolutely.
-Physical therapy is not optional -- it’s an absolutely essential part of building up your strength and preventing injuries following an osteoporosis diagnosis.
+Yes!
+Physical therapy is an absolute essential part of your recovery, as much as any other part of your treatment plan.
 Our physical therapist is here to collaborate with your rheumatologist and offer you tailor-made care at every step of the way.